sierrajulietromeo/birdrace/README.md

 ## Version history

 * v1 : Used Python, Guizero and SQLite
-* v2 : Used Python, Guizero and MySQL (just to see if I could, really!)
+* v2 : Used Python, Guizero and MySQL (just for learning really)
 * v3 : Used Python, Flash and HTML - for easier display on the web
 * v4 : 2024 reboot - Tidied up the code A LOT (my 2020 code was terrible, but it worked).
-Switch back to SQLite3, because it's just more appropriate.
+Switched back to SQLite3, because it's just makes more sense.

 ## To do list

 - Add pictures of all the birds
 - Add info for all the birds
-- Tidy up layout to use a grid layout
+- Tidy up layout - it is very rough
-- When bird name displayed make sure prefixed with a or an depending on whether bird name starts with a vowel or not
 - Add a timer that you can set.
+- Keep track of all cards drawn by specific players in the log
 - Tweak frequency code - currently doesn't simulate the drawing of multiple cards and the changing probability of drawing another of the same type